eemmresen/datatable_convert_to_list-T-/README.md

 # datatable_convert_to_list-T-
-datatable convert to list&lt;T> short code
+datatable convert to list&lt;T> short code with use Reflection